 - For various reasons, you may decide to remove your offer from the Marketplace.
 Offer Removal ensures that new customers may no longer purchase or deploy your offer, but has no impact on existing customers.
 Offer Termination is the process of terminating the service and/or licensing agreement between you and your existing customers.
 Guidance and policies related to offer removal and termination are governed by Microsoft Marketplace Publisher Agreement (see Section 7).
 You may request removal or termination by logging a support ticket.

 SECTION 7 Payment Terms.

-Publishers will be paid applicable Publisher Net Revenues, as defined in the Microsoft Azure Marketplace Publisher Agreement, within 45 days after each calendar quarter or partial quarter according to the following schedule:
+Publishers will be paid applicable Publisher Net Revenues, as defined in the Microsoft Marketplace Publisher Agreement, within 45 days after each calendar month.

 SECTION 8 Microsoft Software Products.

 Microsoft permits publishers to include the following Microsoft Software Products in their Image Offerings, subject to the terms and conditions of Exhibit B of the Microsoft Marketplace Publisher Agreement: